kyrieecon/GPC-EduGap-Replication/README.md

-This repository is used to store the reproducible files for the article *"Grandchild Care and Relative Educational Attainment across Generations"* submitted to the *Journal of Human Resources*.
+This repository is used to store the replication files for the manuscript *"Grandchild Care and Relative Educational Attainment across Generations"* submitted to the *Journal of Human Resources*.